A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture: Tasks

+The correct balance of soil nutrients is essential for healthy plant growth, but this balance is not easily observable with remote sensing.
+In the presences of vegetation, soil nutrients can be correlated with remote sensing only when it causes a visual change.
+For example, a lack of nitrogen leading to poor plant growth.
+This means that such works on soil nutrients are limited to locations where such a pathway is the dominant one.
+And in the absence of vegetation, monitoring soil heavy metals is only feasible with exquisitely detailed spectral information \cite{rasheed_fluorescent_2018, zhang_retrieving_2022}.

-There were six studies which attempted to measure soil nutrients using deep learning on satellite imagery, with all of them using MLPs, but only three of them compared methods. \citet{wang_exploring_2022} and \citet{zhang_retrieving_2022} found that RFs worked better than MLPs and \citet{song_predicting_2018} found that an MLP worked better than an RF or SVM.
-None of these studies used CNNs or other modern deep learning architectures.
+There were seven studies which attempted to measure soil nutrient or heavy metal content using deep learning on satellite imagery.
+All of them used MLPs, but only three of them compared with other methods.
+Within these, there was no consistent model which performed best: \citet{wang_exploring_2022} and \citet{zhang_retrieving_2022} found that RFs worked better than MLPs and \citet{song_predicting_2018} found that an MLP worked better than an RF or SVM.
+None of the works used CNNs or other modern deep learning architectures.